phpmypassion/restaurant-simulation/README.md

 ## Part 1 – Creating the Restaurant’s Menu

+### menu.csv
+-	Goal: This CSV file has all restaurant’s menu items.
+It has four coloumn described as below.
+	*col1: Items Name
+	*col2: Types of Item (Veg/Non-veg/Drinks/Snacks)
+	*col3: Time Takes for Cooking.
+	*col4: No. of Chefs Available Per Item

 ### MenuItem.py
 -	Goal: This class will represent a single item that a diner can order from the restaurant’s menu